Non-Asymptotic Analysis of (Sticky) Track-and-Stop

 Before introducing our result, we make a minor modification to the \tas algorithm that allows for a simpler analysis.
 Specifically, instead of computing $\bm\omega(t) \in \bm\omega^{\star}(\bmMuHat(t))$, it computes $\bm\omega(t) \in \bm\omega^{\star}(\bmMuTilde(t))$, where $\bmMuTilde(t)$ denotes the orthogonal projection of $\bmMuHat(t)$ onto $[\muMin, \muMax]^K$.\footnote{Note that, since $\Mcal$ is know by definition, so are $\muMin$ and $\muMax$.
-In other words, this kind of modification does not require additional knowledge of the problem.} This modification is only required to ensure that $d(\tilde{\mu}_k(t), \cdot)$ is ``well-behaved'' whenever $t$ is small.
+In other words, this kind of modification does not require additional knowledge of the problem.} This modification is only required to ensure that $d(\tilde{\mu}_k(t), \cdot)$ ``well-behaves'' whenever $t$ is small.
 Such projection has already been adopted in sampling rules for algorithms that provide finite-confidence guarantees, see, \eg the regret minimization approach presented in \cite{degenne2019non}.
 More formally, its purpose is ensuring that $d(\tilde{\mu}_k(t), \lambda)$ is bounded for all steps and any $\lambda \in [\muMin, \muMax]$.
 We note that this modification is only needed to handle pathological cases that might arises when dealing with arbitrary canonical exponential families and it is not needed, \eg when the family of distributions is Gaussian.
 Later in this section, we discuss how to drop the projection step and how this affects the resulting guarantees.
 We are now ready to state our finite-confidence result for \tas. \begin{theorem}[Non-Asymptotic Bound for \tas] Let $i^{\star}(\cdot)$ be single-valued, and suppose that \Cref{ass:subgauss} and \Cref{ass:bounded} hold.
 Then, the expected stopping time of \tas satisfies $\E_{\bm\mu}[\tau_\delta] \le 2eK + 10 K^4 + T_0(\delta)$, where $T_0(\delta)$ is given by